Membership Benefits

 _________

-Becoming a GLTF Member is a simple process that can be completed online in less than 5 minutes.
-All you need to do is fill out our membership application and then pay the yearly fee ( Automatic-renewal memberships are $40/year and manual-renewal memberships are $50/year), either through Paypal or by check.
+( Automatic-renewal memberships are $40/year and manual-renewal memberships are $50/year), either through our on line payment system, or if you are old school, by check.
 The GLTF is a volunteer-run, non-profit organization (i.e., no one gets paid).
 Your yearly membership fee helps offset club costs, primarily our insurance policy, which we need in order to reserve courts for our teams and tournaments.
-Click here to join.
+Click

 So what do you get by becoming a GLTF member?
 The answer is a whole lot!

-usta.gif 2.
-USTA Teams
+2. USTA Teams

 There are several seasons for USTA teams: seniors, adult, mixed, combo, etc. We field teams for them all.
 We often have 20 teams for Adult Season.
 The teams vary in skill levels from beginner (2.5) to advanced (4.5).
 Being on a team is an easy way to get regular play and meet a whole bunch of people.
-Our USTA Director and Women's Director can help you find a team.
+Our

-We have more than a dozen competitive events every year.
-Our biggest event is the USGO, which in recent years has attracted more than 300 participants and has been played over Memorial Day weekend at San Francisco State.
-Other tournaments of the past have included Compass Doubles, Club Championships, Legends of GLTF Tournament, Holloran Singles and Sissenstein Doubles, and City Cup.
-We also have women-only events, such as Love All Women's Tournament and informal social events.
-Some of these events are one-day extravaganzas and others are multi-weekend events.
-We even field teams for Cal Cup, Gold Cup, Pac Cup, and West Coast Cup that travel (unless we host!) to cities around western US for an annual weekend tournament.
+USGO, which in recent years has attracted more than 150 participants and has been played over Memorial Day weekend at the icon Goldman Tennis Center and San Francisco State.
+We will be rolling out additional tournaments in 2026, so keep a tab on our Monthly Newsletter for information.
+In addition, we even field teams for Cal Cup, Gold Cup, Pac Cup, and West Coast Cup that travel (unless we host!) to cities around western US and Canada for an annual weekend tournament.

 4. Non-Competitive Events